KittyGiraudel/site/_posts/2013-08-08-advanced-sass-list-functions.md

   - function
 ---

 A couple of weeks ago, I wrote a small guide to [understand Sass lists](https://hugogiraudel.com/2013/07/15/understanding-sass-lists/).
-I hope you've read it and learnt things from it!
+I hope you’ve read it and learnt things from it!

 Anyway, a couple of days ago I stumbled upon [a comment in a Sass issue](https://github.com/nex3/sass/issues/852#issuecomment-22071664) listing a couple of advanced Sass functions to deal with lists.
 I found the idea quite appealing so I made my own function library for for this.
 In my opinion, it is always interesting to go deeper than _"it just works"_, so here is a short blog post to explain my code.